Can Mariano Rajoy’s PP party form a majority government in Spain?

 Of course, once votes were in, and after saying he would try to form a stable government, Rajoy added “This party is still the number one force in Spain”.

-I’d have to say he might have a bit of trouble with maths as, if you add up all the votes, the Popular Party had 28.7% of the vote, the Socialists 22%.
+I would have to say he might have a bit of trouble with maths as, if you add up all the votes, the Popular Party had 28.7% of the vote, the Socialists 22%.
 Podemos 20.6% and Ciudadanos 13.9%.

 As for whether Mariano Rajoy’s PP party can form a majority government in Spain, that too is looking very unlikely.
 Ciudadanos is just about the only party the PP could ally with, yet even with their 40 seats, Rajoy’s government still won’t have a majority.